Think-and-Dev/gitbook-docs-test/docs/integration/events.md

 When a transaction is mined, smart contracts can emit events and write logs to the blockchain that the frontend can then process.
 Click [here](https://media.consensys.net/technical-introduction-to-events-and-logs-in-ethereum-a074d65dd61e) for more information about events.

-In the following example we will show you how to find events that are emitted by Money On Chain smart contract in **RSK Testnet** blockchain with **truffle**.
+In the following example we will show you how to find events that are emitted by RIF On Chain smart contract in **RSK Testnet** blockchain with **truffle**.

 **Code example**